Berkancelik/Berkancelik/README.md

 ### Hi there 👋
-Hi, I'm **Berkan Çelik**, A software developer and data scientist candidate.
+Hi, I'm **Berkan Çelik**, A software developer  candidate.
 Develops software compatible with the enterprise software architecture.
 It constantly improves itself in the field of data science.
 Works on database and data analysis.
 A candidate who is very suitable for teamwork and has a good